Judge announces verdict in Bengals’ Joe Mixon trial

 CINCINNATI (WXIX) - Cincinnati Bengals running back Joe Mixon is not guilty of aggravated menacing, a Hamilton County judge ruled Thursday.

+Mixon, 27, opted for a bench trial instead of a jury one so Municipal Court Judge Gwen Bender decided his fate.

-The verdict in the alleged road rage case against Mixon, 27, came on the fourth day of his bench trial.
+The verdict in the alleged road case against Mixon, 27, came on the trial’s fourth day.

-As the trial started its fourth day earlier Thursday morning, his attorneys asked the judge to acquit him, one day after the prosecution rested its case.

-Mixon is being represented by veteran defense attorneys Merlyn Shiverdecker and Scott Croswell.
+Mixon has always maintained his innocence and smiled with relief at the judge’s announcement.

+He thanked his defense team, veteran lawyers Scott Croswell and Merlyn Shiverdecker, and shook their hands.

+“Since he joined the organization in 2017, Joe Mixon has been a valuable part of the Cincinnati Bengals.
+Joe has been a top-level running back with multiple 1000-yard rushing seasons, and he has been an even better teammate enjoying real popularity among his peers.
+During the past seven years, Joe has been active with the community, and his constant smile and energy have made him a favorite among thousands of fans.

+“The organization is pleased that this matter is now behind everyone, and we look forward to an exciting season with Joe being an important part of the football team.”

-The defense noted a Cincinnati police sergeant testified police cannot prove Mixon had a gun the night his accusor says he pointed one at her in January.
+Mixon’s defense pointed out that the Cincinnati police sergeant who testified Wednesday admitted police had no proof Mixon had a gun the night his accusor says he pointed one at her.

+Those points prompted the defense to seek Mixon’s acquittal earlier Thursday as the trial got underway, but the judge rejected their request.

-Mixon’s attorneys then went right into closing arguments without Mixon taking the stand in his own defense.
-Croswell delivered the closing statements, reiterating many of the same facts he stressed during the acquittal argument.
+His attorneys went right into closing arguments at that point without Mixon taking the stand in his own defense.

-The prosecution said the victim never knew who threatened her until the charges were filed.
+During closings, the prosecution said the victim never knew who allegedly threatened her during a traffic dispute Downtown until the charges were filed.

-The incident happened shortly before the Bengals left for a playoff game in Buffalo.
+The incident happened shortly before the Bengals left for a playoff game in Buffalo back in January.

-The prosecutor suggested during his closing argument that Mixon accidentally got off on the Third Street exit out of habit but needed to go home first and might have been running late for the team bus to the airport and that could have caused him to drive erratically.
+The prosecutor suggested Mixon accidentally got off on the Third Street exit by Paycor Stadium out of habit but needed to go home first and might have been running late for the team bus to the airport and that could have caused him to drive erratically.

 See a spelling or grammar error in our story?
 Please click here to report it and include the headline of the story in your email.